Participants:

 Features and tools that make mind mapping a snap

-MURAL offers a suite of features and tools that make brainstorming more efficient, effective, and actionable.
+Mural offers a suite of features and tools that make brainstorming more efficient, effective, and actionable.

 Sticky notes & text